Four glasses of beer on a bar

 Rhode Island

 As a courtesy to customers, beer manufacturers can ship directly to consumers in Rhode Island if the consumer placed the order while on-site at the brewery.
-However, beer manufacturers cannot sell beer for shipment to Rhode Island residents.
+However, beer manufacturers cannot make online, mail, or phone sales of beer for shipment to Rhode Island residents.

 Recent posts